Variational Quantum Algorithms: Challenges and potential solutions

 \subsection{Efficiency}

-Another requirement that must be met for VQAs to provide a quantum advantage is having an efficient way to estimate expectation values (and thus more general cost functions).
-The existence of BPs can exponentially increase the precision requirements needed for the optimization portion of VQAs, as discussed above in~\ref{sec:BP}, but even in the absence of such BPs these expectation value estimations are not guaranteed to be efficient.
-Indeed, early estimations of resource requirements suggested that the number of measurements that would be required for interesting quantum chemistry VQE problems would be astronomical, making addressing this issue essential for quantum advantage~\cite{wecker2015progress}.
-More reasonable resource estimates can be reached for restricted problems such as the Hubbard model~\cite{cai2020hubbard,cade2020fermihubbard}, how This need to efficiently estimate the expected values of operators from digital quantum circuits has inspired a variety of approaches~\cite{wang2020bayesian}.
-While in principle one could always take projective measurements onto the eigenbasis of the operator in question, in general both the computational complexity of finding the required unitary, as well as the depth required to implement that transformation, may be intractable.
+Another requirement that must be met for VQAs to provide a quantum advantage is having an efficient way to estimate expectation values (and more general cost functions).
+The existence of BPs can exponentially increase the precision requirements needed for the optimization portion of VQAs, as discussed in the section on BPs, but even in the absence of such BPs these expectation value estimations are not guaranteed to be efficient.
+Indeed, early estimations of resource requirements suggested that the number of measurements that would be required for interesting quantum chemistry VQE problems would be astronomical, hence addressing this issue is essential for realizing quantum advantage~\cite{wecker2015progress}.
+More reasonable resource estimates can be reached for restricted problems such as the Hubbard model~\cite{cai2020hubbard,cade2020fermihubbard}.
+Although in principle one could always take projective measurements onto the eigenbasis of the operator in question, in general both the computational complexity of finding the required unitary, and the depth required to implement that transformation, may be intractable.
 However, given that arbitrary Pauli operators are diagonalizable with one layer of single qubit rotations, it is common for the operators of interest (such as quantum chemistry Hamiltonians) to be expressed by their decomposition into such Pauli operators.
-That is, $H=\sum_i c_i \sigma_i$, where $\{c_i\}$ are real coefficients and $\sigma_i$ Pauli operators.
-The drawback of this approach is that for many interesting Hamiltonians this decomposition contains many terms.
+That is, $H=\sum_i c_i \sigma_i$, where $\{c_i\}$ are real coefficients and $\{\sigma_i\}$ are Pauli operators.
+The drawback of this approach is that, for many interesting Hamiltonians this decomposition contains many terms.
 For example, for chemical Hamiltonians the number of distinct Pauli strings scales as $n^4$ where $n$ is the number of orbitals (and thus qubits) for large molecules.
 In what follows we discuss several methods whose goal is to obtain measurement frugality in estimating the cost function.